Tailings: Tailings dams and ponds

 Bounded by impoundments (an impoundment is a dam), these dams typically use "local materials" including the tailings themselves, and may be considered embankment dams.
-Traditionally, the only option for tailings storage was to deal with a tailings slurry.
+Traditionally, the only option for tailings storage was to contain the tailings slurry with locally available earthen materials.
 This slurry is a dilute stream of the tailings solids within water that was sent to the tailings storage area.
 The modern tailings designer has a range of tailings products to choose from depending upon how much water is removed from the slurry prior to discharge.
+It is increasingly common for tailings storage facilities to require special barriers like bituminous geomembranes (BGMs) to contain liquid tailings slurries and prevent impact to the surrounding environment.
 The removal of water not only can create a better storage system in some cases (e.g. dry stacking, see below) but can also assist in water recovery which is a major issue as many mines are in arid regions.
 In a 1994 description of tailings impoundments, however, the U.S. EPA stated that dewatering methods may be prohibitively expensive except in special circumstances.
 Subaqueous storage of tailings has also been used.